planetarium/snack.planetarium.dev/content/posts/2021/10/libplanet-0.11-0.19/index.eng.md

 *Added in version [0.18.0].*

-Since the protocol version 2, i.e., Libplanet 0.18.0, every block is signed with the private key of its miner, and it includes the public key besides the addres of its miner.
+Since protocol version 2, i.e., Libplanet 0.18.0, every block is signed with the private key of its miner, and it includes the public key as well as the address of its miner.

 API-wise, block signatures are represented as [`Block<T>.Signature` property][Block<T>.Signature], and miners' public keys are represented as [`Block<T>.PublicKey` property][Block<T>.PublicKey].
-Blocks with the protocol versions 1 and 0 fill both properties with `null`.
+Blocks with protocol versions 1 and 0 fill both properties with `null`.

 [Block<T>.Signature]: https://docs.libplanet.io/0.19.0/api/Libplanet.Blocks.Block-1.html#Libplanet_Blocks_Block_1_Signature
 [Block<T>.PublicKey]: https://docs.libplanet.io/0.19.0/api/Libplanet.Blocks.Block-1.html#Libplanet_Blocks_Block_1_PublicKey